Parliamentary leader: Volker Kauder (CDU)

 The SPD's first chancellor, Willy Brandt, governed West Germany from 1969 to 1974.
 He earned an international reputation for reconciliation with Eastern Europe during his time as foreign minister in a CDU-led coalition government.
 He was succeeded by Helmut Schmidt, an SPD icon until his death in 2015.
 Both remain hugely respected figures in German politics.
 Altogether, the party has been part of the German government for 34 of the 67 years of the Federal Republic and led governing coalitions for 21 of those.
 Though its reach has eroded significantly in the past few years, it was still behind some of Merkel's most significant social reform policies during her third government, which has just ended.

-Nevertheless, the Agenda 2010 labor market reforms introduced by SPD Chancellor Gerhard Schröder in the early 2000s has lost the party some traditional support, and it's no accident that Martin Schulz's candidacy was marked by a "correction" of the policy, and a new emphasis on social justice and tax redistribution - though that failed to help him.
+Nevertheless, the Agenda 2010 labor market reforms introduced by SPD Chancellor Gerhard Schröder in the early 2000s has lost the party some traditional support, and it's no accident that Martin Schulz's candidacy in the 2017 general election was marked by a "correction" of the policy, and a new emphasis on social justice and tax redistribution - though that failed to help him.
+The September 2017 election saw the worst result for the SPD in the history of the party.

 Preferred coalition partners: Greens, CDU - the Left, but only at state level.